 - 2.1 The Council is pursuing this project as it is consistent with its Strategic Plan priority of "embracing growth and enabling infrastructure" and the desired outcomes within it: - The Council leads master planning and invests in new places which are well designed. - Key employment sites are delivered. - Housing need is met including affordable housing. - Sufficient infrastructure is planned to meet the demands of growth. - 2.2 This report updates this Committee concerning progress since September 2021 in respect of the following areas: - Homes England (HE) partnership - Promotion of Heathlands through the Local Plan Review (LPR) - 2.3 Homes England (HE) Partnership.
 HE has reported that all the option agreements, now in their final form for each landowner, were issued during the week commencing 4th October.
-The landowner's agents have subsequently commenced the process of reviewing the final versions with each landowner in person prior to signing.
-It is envisaged that the majority of these agreements will have been entered into by the end of this month. - 2.4 The initial community engagement work, led by "We Are Fabrick", comprising an exhibition style briefing and some field survey work will have been undertaken by mid-December.
-The necessary preparatory work is complete, pending the finalisation of a venue and dates.
-As soon as these are confirmed Ward and Parish Councillors will be notified, and the event itself will be promoted more widely. - 2.5 The Council and HE have also started the process of preparing a (Town) Planning Strategy document, for Heathlands.
-This is a requirement of the Collaboration Agreement and will inform how both parties will work together to secure planning permission if Heathlands is eventually "allocated" within the Maidstone Local Plan Review.
-It is envisaged this document will come forward for endorsement by this Committee in quarter 4 of the current financial year. - 2.6 Promotion of Heathlands through the Local Plan Review.
-The LPA requested additional information (to that submitted in March 2021) to assist in its assessment of the Heathlands proposition.
-HE and the Council made this final submission during the week commencing 30th August 2021. - 2.7 Subsequently, the Strategic Planning & Infrastructure Committee, and then in turn Full Council, have agreed that the next iteration of the Local Plan Review, which still includes Heathlands, will go out to the next stage of public consultation later this Autumn.
-In terms of the ongoing promotion of Heathlands, this is a hugely positive milestone to have achieved.
+The landowner's agents have now concluded their briefing meetings with all but one of the principal landowners, this final meeting is due to take place w/c 15th November.
+It is envisaged that the majority of these agreements will have been entered into by the end of this month. - 2.4 The initial community engagement work, led by "We Are Fabrick", comprising an exhibition style briefing and some field survey work was postponed until early in the new year so as not clash with the LPA's Regulation 19 public consultation.
+The Parish Council and Ward Cllrs were notified as soon as this decision was made.
+Regardless, the necessary preparatory work is complete, pending the finalisation of a venue and dates. - 2.5 Promotion of Heathlands through the Local Plan Review.
+The LPA's Regulation 19 public consultation is underway and will close on 12th December.
+The Council and Homes England will submit written representations on the Heathlands proposal through this process. - 2.6 The Council and Homes England met with the LPA recently and started to explore what, if any, supporting material should be submitted to further substantiate the proposal at Examination in Public.
+The early indications are that the focus will be upon developing and agreeing the scope of a Supplementary Planning Document (SPD) that was proposed in the emerging Local Plan Review Policy for Heathlands.